 - The use of financial technology (Fintech) provides significant opportunities to manage some of the issues presented by COVID-19.
 In line with the FATF Standards, the FATF encourages the use of technology, including Fintech, Regtech and Suptech to the fullest extent possible.

 Some of the watchdogs stressed on the importance of using modern technology to alleviate the ill effects of the pandemic on financial systems to a great extent.
 A recognised, award-winning Regtech, Tookitaki offers machine-learning-powered solutions to financial institutions to build futuristic compliance programs.
-Our proven transaction monitoring and screening solutions will help financial institutions be crisis-ready and continue with their complex AML compliance processes with improved productivity and enhanced risk cover.
-To know more about our anti-money laundering solution and book a demo, please visit our website.
+Our proven transaction monitoring and screening solutions will help financial institutions be crisis-ready and build comprehensive AML compliance programs with improved productivity and enhanced risk cover.
+To know more about our anti-money laundering solution, please book a demo.

 Subscribe to Our Newsletter